tkw1536/ggman/README.md

 It takes the exact same arguments as `ggman clone`, but when the repository already exists in the default location does not clone it again.
 Furthermore, after finishing the clone, automatically `cd`s into the cloned repository.

+#### ggshow

+ggshow is like ggcd, except that it prints the target directory and also shows the most recent `HEAD` commit.
+This requires a locally installed git.

 #### ggcode

 ggcode is like ggcd, except it opens an editor (here vscode) instead of cding.